 - Pressing a client to accept a small settlement in order to protect the lawyer’s bottom line, rather than pursuing the best possible settlement or verdict for the client

 However, it is important to remember that a case not turning out how you wish is not evidence of legal malpractice.
 Even if an attorney meets his or her obligations as your fiduciary, there is no guarantee of a successful verdict or settlement.

-Has You Been Harmed By A Breach Of Fiduciary Duty?
+Have You Been Harmed by a Breach of Fiduciary Duty?

 If you have reason to believe you were harmed by your legal counsel in this manner, our knowledgeable attorneys can help you identify and pursue your rights.
-Contact us today to arrange a case evaluation with our Bridgeport legal malpractice attorneys, who can determine whether you have a viable claim for breach of fiduciary duty.
+Call 203-212-9075 or contact us online to arrange a case evaluation with our Bridgeport legal malpractice attorneys, who can determine whether you have a viable claim for breach of fiduciary duty.